akeneo/pim-docs/reference/best_practices/common_best_practices.rst

 Common Best Practices
 =====================

-The Akeneo PIM standard project comes with a default configuration to help you during the development of your project.
+The Akeneo PIM standard project comes with a default configuration to help you during the development.

 What about versioning?